KevinDayve/KevinDayve.github.io/math/likelihood_estimation.md

 By starting from first principles by distinguishing the forward probability from the backward likelihood, I hope that a logical foundation for estimation has been established..

 **Acknowledgements and Further Reading**

-The structure and rigorous approach of this guide have been heavily influenced by the seminal text "Statistical Inference" by George Casella and Roger L. Berger.
+The structure and rigorous approach of this guide have been heavily influenced by the seminal text "**Statistical Inference**" by George Casella and Roger L. Berger.

 For the reader seeking to deepen their understanding of the measure-theoretic foundations of these properties, or to explore hypothesis testing and interval estimation with equal rigor, Casella & Berger remains the definitive reference.